sambooze1/Operator-to-Station-Hourly-Scheduler/README.md

 # Grouped Operator Scheduling & Balancing Tool (Gurobi Optimization)

 This Gurobi model is the second iteration of my **Line Balancing Optimization Tool** developed during my internship at MSA.
-It builds on Model 1’s station-level operator allocation by introducing **group constraints** and a **two-phase optimization** to create implementable daily schedules - not just numbers in a table.
+It builds on Model 1’s station-level operator allocation by introducing **group constraints** and a **two-phase optimization** to create implementable daily schedules.

 **Goal:** Assign a fixed number of operators to sequential stations (with real-world group restrictions) to first **maximize throughput**, then **minimize workload imbalance** between stations.